AbdulRahmanAzam/PF-Project/readme.md

 #### Functions:
 Functions will be made to improve readability and to avoid repetition of same code.
 They will also make the code precise and handle specific tasks.

-## Progress:

-### Current Progress:
-The 3 games that are the part of our project are almost completed.
-Just some functionalities are to be added including filing, adding UI to make our work look more attractive, merging the games and some other basic stuff are to be done.

-### Main Modes Used:
+## Main Modes Used:
 Functions(recursive, user defined).
-Minimax algorithm.
+Artificial Intelligence algorithm.
-conditional structures.
+Conditional structures.
 Filing.
-enhancing UI
+Enhancing UI.
+###
 ## Contributions:

 #### Abdul Rehman Azam: